Wilko01/Radiator_fans/README.md

 As I have multipe radiators where some have different sizes I used the naming convention of the 3D files of the room(s).
 I made the files in Sketchup make and added this file as well.

 ### Code per radiator
-The code of each radiator is the same except the name of the radiator [Code in ESPHOME](code_radiator_huiskamer_voor.vbs)
+The code of each radiator is the same except the name of the radiator.
+So just pick any of these files and adjust the name to reflect your situation.

+[Code in ESPHOME](code_radiator_huiskamer_voor.vbs)

 [Code in ESPHOME](code_radiator_kleine_kamer.vbs)